Orientation-Aware Leg Movement Learning for Action-Driven Human Motion Prediction: Method

 \subsection{Action-driven stochastic human motion prediction}

 \textbf{Overview.} Since our goal is to provide a solution to stochastic action-driven human motion prediction, we hereby introduce our approach which leverages the trained AinB-VAE.
 In particular, we disentangle this task into two stages.
-We first synthesize the target motion $\mathbf{Y}$ following the given future action label $\mathbf{a}^f$.
-We then regard the generated target motion $\mathbf{Y}$ and the given history motion $\mathbf{X}$ as the context motion pair, based on which our trained AinB-VAE decoder next produces the transition $\mathbf{X}^b$.
-In the following we detail each stage.
+We first synthesize the target motion $\mathbf{Y}$ following the given future action label $\mathbf{a}^f$. \guMR{Here, $\mathbf{a}^f$ is a one-hot encoded vector (i.e., $\mathbf{a}^f \in \mathbb{R}^{V^f}$) to facilitate an easy control of a total of $V^f$ types of possible future action.} We then regard the generated target motion $\mathbf{Y}$ and the given history motion $\mathbf{X}$ as the context motion pair, based on which our trained AinB-VAE decoder next produces the transition $\mathbf{X}^b$.
+In the following, we detail each stage.

 \textbf{Motion Diffusion for Synthesis.} We employ the human motion diffusion model (MDM) \cite{tevet2023human} for action-conditioned motion synthesis.
-MDM follows the diffusion formulation \cite{sohl2015deep, song2020denoising} which models the stochastic diffusion process in Thermodynamics for motion synthesis.
+MDM follows the diffusion formulation \cite{sohl2015deep, song2020denoising} which models the stochastic diffusion process in thermodynamics for motion synthesis.
 It involves a diffusion process to add noise to the sample, and a reverse process for denoising.
 Specifically, in the diffusion process, an arbitrary training motion sample $\mathbf{Y}$ is progressively noised via the following Markov diffusion kernel: